Benefits of Good Oral Health

-If you have any questions about your oral health call our dentist at 757-967-0889 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 757-967-0889.
 At Suffolk Complete Dental Care we believe that taking care of your oral health is an investment in your overall health.

 Custom-fit mouth guards are prescribed and created by a dental professional from thermoplastic material and are based on a detailed mold taken of your mouth and teeth.
 They can be made for either sports or for nighttime teeth grinding and are created differently depending on the intended use.
 They're highly personalized, as your dentist can adjust the thickness of the mouth guard, and they're designed to fit perfectly in your mouth with no adjustments needed.